enewe101/cluster-func/README.md

 ## Arguments iterable
-The main usecase imagined is one where the arguments iterable yields either single bare arguments, or tuples of positional arguments.
+The main usecase imagined is one where the arguments iterable yields either single, bare arguments, or tuples of positional arguments.
 Of course, the Python language provides a very flexible way of calling functions, allowing you to mix positional arguments and keyword arguments.
 If you need that flexibility, then set up your iterator to yield `cluster_func.Arguments` objects.
 This class acts as a proxy, and